Lnxzz/pi_attiny85_switch/README.md

 # ATTiny85 / Digispark - Raspberry Pi Power Control
-When the power supply of my Rasptouch audio player failed, I decided to upgrade the power supply to a 5V lineair one.
+When the power supply of my Rasptouch based audio player failed, I decided to upgrade the switching power supply to a 5V lineair one.
 However, this also this also meant that I no longer could use the integrated power management module to control the Raspberry Pi.
-Although many versions already exist, I decided to make my own version.
-This version is based on a ATTiny85 / Digispark module which controls a 5V relay board.
+Although many versions of a Raspberry Pi power controller already exist, I decided to make my own, so I could tailor the exact behaviour of the power button.
+This version is based on a simple ATTiny85 / Digispark module which controls a 5V relay board.
 Communication with the Raspberry Pi is performed via a (software) serial port.
-It is also possible to connect a TM1637 based display.
+As an added bonus, it is also possible to connect a TM1637 based 4 character LCS display to show the power status.

 ![power switch](img/switch.jpg)

 # Pin assignment
 The button pin is connected with ADC0 of the ATTiny85, which is also the reset pin.
 To prevent the microcontroller to reset,